 Typically, a modern flat method employs single-ply roofing (also known as TPO roofing) that is chemically bonded and thus creating a strong layer of protection against seeping water.
 These roof membranes are designed to reflect UV rays.
 Built-up roofing delivers superior waterproofing and reliability, with finishing options that add UV resistance.

 While single-ply roofing has lower upfront costs compared to built-up roofing, it costs much higher with ongoing maintenance and maybe much more vulnerable to UV rays.
-Whatever the kind of roofing you need, built-up roof repairs or TPO roofing, you can always trust our 30 years of experience that has served 50 000+ customers to make you one more happy customer.
+Whatever the kind of roofing you need, built-up roof repairs or TPO roofing, metal roofs, you can always trust our 30 years of experience that has served 50 000+ customers to make you one more happy customer.

 Allstate Construction Roofing services Bonita Springs, Fort Myers, Naples, and most areas nearby!
 Call us 24/7 to schedule a free inspection of your home.